Getting your money back from a builder

 Whatever the format, the two sides are encouraged to try to settle the dispute without the need for court.

 If this is not possible, then the parties should try to agree on how the court process will be approached (known as ‘directions for litigation’).

 This includes whether it’s necessary to involve an expert and any other measures to help minimise the costs of going to court.

-The number of outcomes that can be achieved following this process are countless, but the benefit is that if a settlement is reached, both parties are likely to spend less on legal costs and court fees than they would if they went to court.
+The number of outcomes that can be achieved following this process is countless, but the benefit is that if a settlement is reached, both parties are likely to spend less on legal costs and court fees than they would if they went to court.

 Even if a settlement is not reached, each party is likely to understand the other’s position.
 This will hopefully lead to a smoother court process.